BEST CORPORATE EVENTS

 All performers are unique and you should always read promo kits first before asking price.
 Shopping by price only, usually results in big disapointment.
 You get what you pay for.
 Full time professional entertainers spend years perfecting their presentation, on and off the stage.
 Will your venue support the entertainers required stage size, hydro and lighting requirements.

-If your hiring a comedian, stage hypnotist or close up specialty act, it's imperative that your audience is seated close and IN FRONT OF STAGE.
-If your audeince is seated off to the sides or too far away from stage it cuts the the wow factor in half.
+If your hiring a comedian, stage hypnotist or close up specialty act, it's imperative that your audience is seated close to the Stage.
+Most people are visual!
+If your audeince is seated off to the sides or can't see the performer it can cut audience participation reducing the wow factor by half.
+If it's a large audience place a large video screen on either side of stage with a camera zoomed and focused.

-An intimate atmosphere makes comedy entertainment engaging and fun.
+An intimate atmosphere makes comedy entertainment 10x more engaging and fun.
 Listen to your entertainer, it's why you hired them, let them do their job by supporting their stage requirements.